fluencelabs/aquavm/README.md

 # Aquamarine

-Aquamarine is a composability medium.
-Developers can express network choreography in aquamarine script.
+Aquamarine is a composability medium, allows developers to express network choreography in a script.
 Aquamarine moves script & data from peer to peer in a single-use logical network with checking merkle proofs and signatures.

 <br/>
 <p align="center" width="100%">